 We periodically organize other events and opportunities for involvement.
 We will post these in the bulletin and notify our group by e-mail.
 If interested in participating in the EmbRace Justice Ministry, or if you have ideas to share as to how we as a Parish can become more involved in addressing racial justice issues, please ask to be added to our e-mail group by emailing Dcn.
 Mike McLean.

-What's Happening in Our Ministry?
+What's Happening in Our Ministry

 Help Support Local Black-Owned Businesses